gdsc-seoultech/-GoldenHour_Backend/README.md

 - To create communication via REST APIs, we used Spring Project, a web framework in JAVA.
 <br/>We used **Google Compute Engine**, a virtual machine service provided by GCP, **to access the REST API provided by Spring Project through Retrofit on Android**.

-- To store and serve the slide webtoon images for the first aid and safety guide, we needed to use a Cloud File service.
+- To store and serve the slide images for the first aid and safety guide, we needed to use a Cloud File service.
-<br/>We used **Google Cloud Storage**, a managed service for storing unstructured data provided by GCP, **to serve the slide webtoon images with a public URL for each image**.
+<br/>We used **Google Cloud Storage**, a managed service for storing unstructured data provided by GCP, **to serve the slide images with a public URL for each image**.

 ## Team Member
 <table algin="center" overflow-y="hidden">